Foods for Fertility: 7 Nutrient-Rich Options to Boost Chances

 Why It Helps:

-Walnuts, flaxseeds, and chia seeds are among the top foods to eat to help fertility due to their omega-3s, zinc, and selenium content.
-Zinc is essential for sperm production and ovulation, while selenium acts as an antioxidant to protect reproductive cells from damage (Mares-Perlman et al., 2010).
+Walnuts, flaxseeds and chia seeds are some of the best foods to eat to boost fertility because of their omega-3s, zinc and selenium.
+Zinc is needed for sperm production and ovulation and selenium functions as an antioxidant to help prevent damage in reproductive cells.

 How to Include: